theo2612/NewObsidian/docs/Certifications and courses/Security+/Flash cards.md

 ## Symmetric encryption
 Symmetric encryption has the same issue as asymmetric encryption.
 The information in a certificate commonly needs to be viewable by others.
-## Data custodian
+## Data custodian/steward
-The Data custodian manages access rights and sets security controls to the data
+The Data custodian manages access rights and sets security controls to the data.
+Associates sensitivity labels to the data.
+Ensures compliance with any applicable laws and standards.
+Implements security controls
 ## Data processor
 The data processor manages the operational use of the data, but not the rights and permissions to the information.
 ## Data Owner
 The Data owner is usually a higher level exec who makes business decisions regarding the data
+## Data Protection Officer
+The data protection officer (DPO) is responsible for the organization's data privacy.
+The DPO commonly sets processes and procedures for maintaining the privacy of data
+## Data Processor
+The data processor is often a third-party that processes data on behalf of the data controller.
 ## Privacy officer
 The Privacy officer sets privacy policies and implements privacy processes and procedures
 ## PII